-Self-made billionaire Edgar ‘Injap’ Sia II, the founder of Mang Inasal had similar route to success.
+Self-made billionaire Edgar ‘Injap’ Sia II, the founder of Mang Inasal had a similar route to success.
 He was born in Iloilo and pursued architecture at the University of San Agustin.
-However, he dropped out before finishing his course to pursue a passion closer to heart since he was a young kid.
+However, he dropped out before finishing his course to pursue a passion closer to his heart since he was a young kid.

-As a young boy, Injap was exposed to hard work, helping in the family’s grocery business after school by doing assorted jobs such as manual labor of stacking grocery products, repacking goods, doing the inventory and manning the cash register.
+As a young boy, Injap was exposed to hard work, helping in the family’s grocery business after school by doing assorted jobs such as manual labor of stacking grocery products, repacking goods, doing the inventory, and manning the cash register.

 “While many of my friends were playing or riding their bikes, I would be moving inventory and counting soap,” he recalls.

 Borrowing P2.4 million seed money from his father to start his barbecue business, Injap, set up shop at a 250 square meter unused car park next to Robinson’s Place Iloilo in 2003 after getting an attractive offer.
-At the time, he opted for fast food barbecue business because he noticed that no one else was doing it.
+At the time, he opted for the fast food barbecue business because he noticed that no one else was doing it.
 He named his business “Mang Inasal,” Hiligaynon for “Mister Barbecue.”

 Coming from a family with Chinese and Japanese ancestry — “Injap” is a combination of Intsik (“Chinese”) and Japanese — his father Edgar Sr almost convinced his son to rename the business to “Mng Inasl” reducing its character count to eight letters “because Jollibee and Chow King have eight letters and eight is lucky in feng shui.”

 Unconvinced that the ten letters that compose “Mang Inasal” is not bad luck, citing that “Banco de Oro” was doing well in business, Injap managed to persuade his father to lend him capital money.